…you can still take action to advance your digital agenda.

 We’ve been in the IT adaptation business for over fourteen years, which is why it only took six weeks to replace an under-performing offshore vendor for one of the top Children's Research Hospitals in the country.
 What started as Cerner development, quickly led to managing their entire outsource portfolio of thirteen projects.

-Yes, it means picking up your Nokia, or whatever more recent communication device you prefer.
+Yes, it means picking up your Motorola pager, or whatever more recent communication device you prefer.

 Yes, it means speaking with *gasp* hospital technologists to address your specific problems.

 And yes, it means the potential of solving whatever is holding back your IT agenda.